-Topic See Specifying a language for modules "Specifying a Language for an NLM" in Chapter 7 of Supervising the Network.
+Topic See Specifying a language for modules Specifying a Language for an NLM in Supervising the Network.

 LIST DEVICES

 Use at the server console to display a list of the devices on the server and to register new devices with the server.